18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-cloud-adoption-specialist-gs15.md

 ## Role Summary:

-### Cloud Adoption Lead (GS15)
+### Cloud Adoption Specialist (GS15)

 Your challenge as the IT Modernization Centers of Excellence (COE) Cloud Adoption Lead is to help those agencies that have come to depend on legacy data centers migrate to cloud and hybrid environments.
 You will work to understand the needs and the desires of the client, analyze systems to meet those needs and work cross functionally with both members from the partner agency and vendor partners to implement solutions.
 By using an agile and flexible framework, the CoE accelerates cloud adoption across the enterprise.

 The key experience requirement for this position is leading organizational strategy and change related to migration to cloud environments.
 You should have strong knowledge of public clouds (Amazon Web Services (AWS) and/or Microsoft Azure), Redhat, VMWare and federal compliance requirements in server configuration, tool development, and access controls.

 No one can be equally expert at each phase of the cloud adoption process, but we expect a working knowledge of legacy infrastructure configurations, data migrations strategies (including SnapMirror, Storage Area Network replication, Powershell, and Service Management Automation), security best practices, post-migration testing, debugging and systems analysis skills, and virtualization and containerization.

 <div class="paragraph"><p><br>
 <br></p></div>